omisolaidowu/Online-Excel-Chartbuilder/README.md

 **Next plan**: Turn each directory into an API and serve the app with reactjs.

-**Note**: I'm yet to add other charts and analysis/predictive features.
+**Note**: I'm yet to add other charts, analysis/predictive features, and other features.
 Those are underway.
 Currently, you can access this app on https://excel-plot.herokuapp.com/.
 Loading may be slow at this point as the app is currently on free Heroku Dynos, which may take time to wake on request.